muhammadnouman911/Stanford-Dogs-Classifications/README.md

 * The model achieves high accuracy in classifying 120 different dog breeds.
 * Comprehensive evaluation metrics are provided in the notebook.

+## 🚀 Future Improvements

+* Enhance the model using more advanced architectures (e.g., EfficientNet, ViT).
+* Optimize training speed with mixed precision training.
+* Deploy as a Streamlit web application for user-friendly interaction.